CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Containers/Container_Creation_Guide.md

     tag: cli
 ```

-2. Define an image that copies a file from one of your base images
+2. Define an image that copies a file from one of your base images.
+In this case, `some-image-name` is the image that will store the `/user/bin/oc` file.
-   - This example copies the oc client into the current directory of my new image
+   - This example copies the oc client into the current directory of `some-image-name`

 ```yaml
 images: